wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 1.4.1 =
+= 1.5.2 =
-More powerful definition of goal.
-Compatibility with OptimizePress and JetPack.
+Bug fix in the progress page and some minor tweaks.